Introduction

 Australia

-:: Policy and procedures for quality assurance in off campus learning and open learning programs
+assurance in off campus learning and open learning programs

 This procedure manual contains the comprehensive guide for quality assurance of off-campus and ODL programmes of Monash University.

-:: Repositioning quality assurance and accreditation in Australian
+Repositioning quality assurance and

 higher education (2000)